pippinbarr/cart253-2019/modules/core-functions/core-functions.md

 ```

 - To send information back __out__ of a function we use `return` followed by the value we want to send out
-- It often makes sense to __assign__ the value returned by the function in a variable so we can use it later
+- It often makes sense to __assign__ the value returned by the function to a variable so we can use it later

----
+???

-## Fahrenheit to Centigrade
+- We can also just call the function directly wherever we want to use the __value it calculates__

 ```javascript
 function setup() {